info@fast4trans.com

-Consequently, in translation, context refers to the situational and linguistic aspects of a text.
+Consequently, in Arabic translation, context refers to the situational and linguistic aspects of a text.
 It answers questions like:

 In short, it’s like giving keys to the translator that are necessary for understanding the essence of their project, and therefore help them perform it well.

 For example, the idiom ‘Under the weather’ in English risks ambiguity without context.
 In one sense it could mean ‘feeling sick or ill’, in another it could attain its literal meaning.
+This ambiguity needs careful consideration when translating into Arabic, where the equivalent expression might vary depending on the specific Arabic dialect and cultural context.

 Imagine you’re working on a website or App translation from English to Arabic.
 One element of visual context would be how the text appears on the user interface in real-time.

 This is extremely helpful, given the factor of text expansion or retraction.
 When translating from one language to another, the word length between languages varies, which affects how your website and application look to the audience.
+Specifically with Arabic, this is crucial due to its right-to-left script and often longer word forms compared to English.
+Providing that kind of visual context can shortcut many back-and-forth between translators and the design team.

 linguistic context